 Our writers are experienced business journalists with expertise in energy and utilities.
 See About Us.

 Some of our subscribers are “in the room” along with us, some can’t attend every meeting – or any meetings.
 Someone once referred to them as the "electricity brain trust."
 They don’t want to read what someone else thinks, they don’t want a rehash of a press release or summary of the latest research.
 They want to arrive at their own conclusions.
 But to be fully informed, it helps to hear an unbiased view of the conversations when industry stakeholders gather.
 That includes conferences and webinars as well as meetings in the RTOs and ISOs, at NERC and across the country at state capitols and regulatory agencies.
-For a sample, see Who Subscribes.
+To read what some have said, see Why Subscribe?.

 Individual subscriptions can be purchased directly on our site using a credit card.
 We accept American Express, Visa, MasterCard and Discover.
 We are also happy to work with subscribers who would prefer to pay by check or ACH.
 Contact our sales and support team at email@example.com.